Comedy Firsts

-Comedy Firsts is a short-lived British television series consisting of five unrelated sitcoms and one sketch show that aired in 1995.
+Comedy Firsts is a British television series consisting of five unrelated sitcoms and one sketch show that aired in 1995.
 Two of the episodes later led to full series, Barbara and Sometime, Never.

 Background

 Comedy Firsts followed on from ITV's Comedy Playhouse that had aired in 1993.
 It followed the same format of a series of one-off comedy pilots.
 Each episode of Comedy Firsts aired on Monday at 8pm and had a different cast and writers.